Miranda Lambert rose to fame in 2003 as the third-place finisher on the first season of the musical competition Nashville Star

 in 2009 includes her first and second number one hits, "The House That Built Me" and "Heart Like Mine".
 2011's Four the Record

-includes the top 3 hit "Baggage Claim" and "Over You", the latter of which she co-wrote with her husband, fellow country singer Blake Shelton
+, her first album for RCA, includes the #1 hit "Over You", which she wrote with her husband, Blake Shelton

 Lambert is known for her comparatively grittier style against the more mainstream and polished Taylor Swift